liorur/RSL/README.md

+# A decentralized lightning settlement for FIAT hedging

 This poc demonstrates one channel, but this channel can be extended to a whole network.
 The framework this network can be built around a decentralized trustless contract.